remix-run/remix/docs/hooks/use-fetcher.md

 fetcher.load("/some/route?foo=bar");
 ```

+`fetcher.load`'s revalidate by default after action submissions and explicit revalidation requests via [`useRevalidator`][userevalidator].
+Because `fetcher.load` loads a specific URL they don't revalidate on changes to route param or URL search param.
+You can use [`shouldRevalidate`][shouldrevalidate] to optimize which data should be reloaded.

 #### `options.unstable_flushSync`

 The `unstable_flushSync` option tells React Router DOM to wrap the initial state update for this `fetcher.load` in a [`ReactDOM.flushSync`][flush-sync] call instead of the default [`React.startTransition`][start-transition].
 This allows you to perform synchronous DOM actions immediately after the update is flushed to the DOM.